hehesky/raytracer_web/docs/dev_doc.md

 Note: Point light at given location.
 Same as the camera, only one light is allowed.
 If multiple ones are provided, only the last one is used.
 If no light is provided, a default one with `center=(0,0,15)` will be used.

+## 3 Interesting Observations

+###3.1 Zappa Serverless Backend
+Zappa helps packing WSGI web app built with flask, django and many others and deploy them to AWS Lambda.
+In theory, Zappa should work on all platforms.
+It appears to be so when deploying a simple "hello-world" type app with no extra libraries other than flask.
+However, during our attempt to deploy the Raytracer Service from a windows 8.1 machine, various errors occurred and some of them just cannot be fixed.
+The major one was that the deployed app was unable to import the "builtin" library in "handler" function, meaning that the app wouldn't even start because of this import error.

+The cause was (or at least we think so) that some the libraries include artifacts compiled from C. By default Zappa will deploy your app to an Linux-like environment and compiled C binaries are not cross-platform.

+Instead, the deploying was eventually done using a Ubuntu virtual machine.
+Sources on the internet suggest an AMI linux EC2 instance would work as well.
+But even on Ubuntu errors were still encountered (yet fortunately they were the "fixable" ones).

+Known issues are(as of the time writing this document):

+1. Zappa cannot find a proper version for package "toml", even when toml version 9.3.1 is installed
+	Solution: use pip to install an older version `sudo pip install toml==9.2`
+2. Zappa cannot work without a virtual environment.
+	Solution: create a virtual environment with virtualenvwrapper.
+Then install required packages inside the virtual environment
+3. Unable to deploy with Python3.6
+	Work-around Solution: Since Zappa seems to have many issues with Python3.6, it would be safer to use older version of Python (Python3.5 or Python2.7) until those issues are fixed.
+---
+###3.2 Deploying a function on AWS Lambda
+AWS Lambda introduces an interesting new way of cloud computing.
+But when actually creating a function, there are many "gotchas" once your function goes beyond the basic hello-world.
+The official documentations, dare I say, are not very well written - vague, detail-omitting, "dummy-unfriendly".
+And since Lambda is relatively new, the community knowledge base is not really covering everything.
+Here are some of the issues we encountered when deploying the raytracing rending engine.

+---
+####3.2.1 Only Prepare Deployment Package on Linux System
+The official docs state that you have to include all libraries (except for boto3) in the deploy package.
+What they did not say was that you have to prepare your package using the same operating system (i.e. a linux system).

+When I first tried to deploy using a windows machine, the lambda function failed on the first instant it was tested.
+The log showed that it could not load the core of Pillow library.
+Pillow, being a image processing library, has server C-compiled binaries.
+So the copy of Pillow I installed on the windows machine is uncompatible with Lambda which uses a Linux environment.

+So always prepare your deploy package on Linux (virtual machine, EC2, etc.)

+####3.2.2 Remeber to Properly Set Time-out
+Since our rendering engine is written in Python (meaning it's not lightening fast), the first few tests of the Lambda function failed very quickly.
+After checking the logs, it was counted as timed out before rendering could finish.
+The default time-out was only serveral seconds.
+After increasing that to 120 seconds, everything went on smoothly.

+####3.2.3 Issues with Numpy on Lambda
+While testing our rendering engine of Lambda, I found out that Lambda may have issues with numpy (version 1.1.13).
+By default, our render engine attempts to use Numpy array to store the pixles before dumping them into an image file.
+On serveral occations Lambda function logs showed that there was an error utilizing Numpy.
+I bypassed this by allowing the rendering engine to check if numpy is available and uses lists to store pixles when numpy cannot be imported.
+There are very little discussion about this on the internet, so we have to stick with this work-around for now.